-How to Correct Name, Date of Birth, and Gender on Your Social Security Data
+How to Correct the Name, Date of Birth, and Gender on Your Social Security Data

 The Biographical Data on Your Social Security Information